stephaneuler/board-of-symbols/README.md

 # board-of-symbols (BoSym)
-Board of Symbols (BoSym) is an application for teaching (learning) programming.
+Board of Symbols (BoSym, up to 2021 BoS) is an application for teaching (learning) programming.
 Using a set of given functions small code snippets produce patterns on a NxM board.
 For example the following JS-Code